 - Begin to bring the flour together to make a dough.

-- If the dough is too dry, add little more milk & curd.
+- If the dough is too dry, add little more milk & curd until you get a smooth dough.
 Do not add a lot.
 Use only as needed.

 - The dough turns sticky.
 Grease your fingers and make a ball.

 - The dough must not be soggy.
-It must hold the shape well.
+It must hold the shape well and should be smooth without any cracks.

 - Divide to 14 to 18 equal sized portions.
 Grease your hands and roll to smooth balls.